NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/file_formats/maps.rst

 Map Bounds
 ..........

-The map bounds define a polygon with a format similar to that shown above, but with the identifier: Map Bounds".
+The map bounds define a polygon with a format similar to that shown above, but with the identifier: "Map Bounds".
 This polygon should be the first or one of the last polygons in the map file.

 .. code-block:: none